Uniform Commercial Code: History

-In one or another of its several revisions, the UCC has been fully enacted with only minimal changes in 49 states, as well as in the District of Columbia, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.
-Louisiana and Puerto Rico have enacted most of the provisions of the UCC with only minimal changes, except Articles 2 and 2A, preferring instead to maintain their own civil law tradition for governing the sale and lease of goods.
+In one or another of its several revisions, the UCC has been fully enacted with only minimal changes in 49 states, as well as in the District of Columbia, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands, Louisiana, and Puerto Rico have enacted most of the provisions of the UCC with only minimal changes, except Articles 2 and 2A, preferring instead to maintain their own civil law tradition for governing the sale and lease of goods.
 Also, some Native American tribes have adopted portions of the UCC, including the Navajo Nation, which has adopted Articles 1, 2, 3, and 9 with only minimal changes.

 Although the substantive content is largely similar, some states have made structural modifications to conform to local customs.
 For example, Louisiana jurisprudence refers to the major subdivisions of the UCC as "chapters" instead of articles, since the term "articles" is used in that state to refer to provisions of the Louisiana Civil Code.
 Arkansas has a similar arrangement as the term "article" in that state's law generally refers to a subdivision of the Arkansas Constitution.
-In California, they are titled "divisions" instead of articles, because in California, articles are a third- or fourth-level subdivision of a code, while divisions or parts are always the first-level subdivision.
+In California, they are titled "divisions" instead of articles, because, in California, articles are a third- or fourth-level subdivision of a code, while divisions or parts are always the first-level subdivision.
 Also, California does not allow the use of hyphens in section numbers because they are reserved for referring to ranges of sections; therefore, the hyphens used in the official UCC section numbers are dropped in the California implementation.

 UCC articles

-The 1952 Uniform Commercial Code was released after ten years of development, and revisions were made to the Code from 1952 to 1999.
+The 1952 Uniform Commercial Code was released after ten years of development, and revisions were made to the Code from 1952 to 2022.

 The Uniform Commercial Code deals with the following subjects under consecutively numbered Articles:

 In 2003, amendments to Article 2 modernizing many aspects (as well as changes to Article 2A and Article 7) were proposed by the NCCUSL and the ALI.
 Because no states adopted the amendments and, due to industry opposition, none were likely to, in 2011 the sponsors withdrew the amendments.
 As a result, the official text of the UCC now corresponds to the law that most states have enacted.

 In 1989, the National Conference of Commissioners on Uniform State Laws recommended that Article 6 of the UCC, dealing with bulk sales, be repealed as obsolete.
 Approximately 45 states have done so.
 Two others have followed the alternative recommendation of revising Article 6.

 A major revision of Article 9, dealing primarily with transactions in which personal property is used as security for a loan or extension of credit, was enacted in all states.
-The revision had a uniform effective date of July 1, 2001 although in a few states it went into effect shortly after that date.
+The revision had a uniform effective date of July 1, 2001, though in a few states it went into effect shortly after that date.
 In 2010, NCCUSL and the ALI proposed modest amendments to Article 9.
 Several states have already enacted these amendments, which have a uniform effective date of July 1, 2013.